drdonahue/repocalc/README.md

 # Installation

-RepoCalc *shold* build on any \*nix system that has a c compiler, a standard library, ncurses, pkg-config, and make.
+RepoCalc *should* build on any \*nix system that has a c compiler, a standard library, ncurses, pkg-config, and make.
 If it fails to build on your system, please report the issue on the [Issues](https://github.com/drdonahue/repocalc/issues) page so it can be fixed.
 I hope to achieve a fair degree of platform-independence, so I will try and fix compatibility issues as they arise.